-The S-400 deal not only fails to address Tur-

-Turkey's zigzagging behavior further highlights Ankara's weak hand in its relations with Russia. key's security concerns; it also provides another leverage to Moscow over Ankara.
-The 2008 Georgia war and the developments following the Turkish downing of the Russian jet in 2015 have shown that the era of compartmentalization of political and economic relations is over between Rusin the Geneva political process, making clear that the P.Y.D. is invited to take part in negotiations.
-Though President Erdogan criticized the joint statement on his way to visit President Putin, he quickly changed his tune afsia and Turkey.
+The S-400 deal not only fails to address Turkey's security concerns; it also provides another leverage to Moscow over Ankara.
+The 2008 Georgia war and the developments following the Turkish downing of the Russian jet in 2015 have shown that the era of compartmentalization of political and economic relations is over between Russia and Turkey.
 Russia will not hesitate to use every means of leverage available to make sure Turkey does not threaten Russia's strategic interests.

-Ankara now considers the S-400 acquisition as a "done deal" to be deployed in 2019 and plans to demand technology transfer for a second system.
-Although Turkish officials are trying to assure NATO allies that its S-400 deal with Moscow is not a snub to the alliance-such as by emphasizing the Eurosam deal instead-NATO circles remain unconvinced.
+Ankara now considers the S-400 acquisition as a "done deal" to be deployed in 2019 and plans to demand technology transfer for a second system.30 Although Turkish officials are trying to assure NATO allies that its

+S-400 deal with Moscow is not a snub to the alliance-such as by emphasizing the Eurosam deal instead-NATO circles remain unconvinced.31